sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 At this point, sorted each dataframe by values to identify any high or low outliers.
 Did not find anything that was attributed to data entry errors.
 Also went through the notes columns to see if anything should be removed.

 Fruit counts seem inconsistent.
 Near end of harvesting realized that clicker used to count fruits was skipping 10 or even 100 sometimes.
 Went back to images and recounted fruits in ImageJ, but some of these seem very different (196 initially and then 973 from ImageJ) so concerned about accuracy of that value as well.
+Had Basia recount a third time and used those values.

 Leaf number is also variable with some counted at bolting and some at flowering so may need to toss that trait.